talister/photometrypipeline/doc/functions.rst

                          calibration process is skipped entirely and
                          instrumental magnitudes are written to the
                          photometry database for each image
+   :param -solar: only use stars with solar-like colors; use this
+                  feature for photometry of Solar System
+                  bodies.
+Solar-like stars are selected based on their `g-i` and `r-i` colors, hence, this feature is currently only available for photometric calibration
+                  using the PANSTARRS, APASS, and SDSS catalogs.
+The threshold of solar-like colors is defined by the `_pp_conf.solcol` parameter; the default is the
+                  actual color index +- 0.2 mag.
    :param images: images to run `pp_calibrate` on